mms112/ExpandWorldPrefabs/README.md

 - bannedGlobalKeys (P): List of global keys that must not be set.
   - The values are converted to lower case because the game always uses lower case.
 - locations: List of location ids.
 At least one must be nearby.
+- bannedLocations: List of location ids.
+None must be nearby.
 - locationDistance (default: `0` meters): Search distance for nearby locations.
   - If 0, uses the location exterior radius.
 - events: List of event ids.
 At least one must be active nearby.
   - If set without `eventDistance`, the search distance is 100 meters.
 - eventDistance: Search distance for nearby events.
   - If set without `events`, any nearby event is valid.
+- playerEvents: List of event ids.
+At least one must be possible for the player.
+  - The list depends on the player progression (killed enemies, known items, taken Forsaken powers).
+  - The list is created even when player based events are not enabled.
+  - You can use the parameter `<pdata_possibleEvents>` to print them.
+- bannedPlayerEvents: List of event ids.
+None must be possible for the player.

 ### Data filters